Featured Image for the blog: AI in the Contact Center: Start with your Agent Experience

 Though organizations are successfully incorporating generative AI into their customer-facing interactions with safety guardrails, incorporating generative AI into your agent experience first is a safer choice for most.

-First, you keep that human in the loop, reducing the overall potential risk.
-By keeping the agent in the loop, you can get a lot of the benefits without some of those possible concerns.
-A bad, one-off agent experience has lower negative consequences than a bad (potentially viral) customer experience.
+First, you keep that human in the loop, reducing the potential risk.
+By keeping the agent in the loop, you can get many benefits without some of those possible concerns.
+A bad, one-off agent experience has lower negative consequences than a bad customer experience.
 If your agent has a rogue AI interaction, it’s still not great, but it’s better than if it happens to your customer!

 Secondly, the agent experience offers enormous efficiency gains.
-Internal agent processes are often the root cause of bottlenecks, inefficiencies, and recurring issues in contact centers.
+Internal agent processes often cause bottlenecks, inefficiencies, and recurring issues in contact centers.

 According to Gartner research, 30% of reps will automate a portion of their jobs by 2026.
 From using automated quick replies in text interactions to sophisticated contact wrap-up/summarization capabilities and predictive interaction guidance based on the customer journey, usable AI and automation can eliminate time-consuming, mundane agent tasks.